 Information for Job Seekers

 The Shoreline Community College WorkSource Connection/Job Connections Center is available to students and the community.
-Our facility gives job seekers access to resources for seeking and obtaining employment.
-While we are primarily a self-service facility, we do have an on-site Employment Security Department (ESD) representative who can assist in answering Unemployment Insurance related questions, as well as limited assistance with resumes and cover letters.
-Please contact our office directly at 206-546-5882 for more information about the services offered at our site, or to schedule an appointment with the ESD representative.
+In partnership with Shoreline’s Jobs & Career Services, our facility gives job seekers access to resources for seeking and obtaining employment.
+Job seekers are welcome to make an appointment with the Workforce Career Navigator for assistance with job search, resumes, cover letters, and interview skills.
+We have an on-site Employment Security Department (ESD) representative who can assist in answering Unemployment Insurance related questions, as well as limited assistance with resumes and cover letters.
+Please contact our office directly at 206-546-5882 for more information about the services offered at our site, or to schedule an appointment with the ESD representative or Career Navigator.

 The resources we provide at our WorkSource Connection/Job Connections Center include: